BjornFJohansson/pydna/README.md

     lin_vector = vector.linearize(EcoRV)
     rec_vec =  ( lin_vector + pcr_prod ).looped()

 Another use case for pydna in the automatic generation of [sub cloning](http://en.wikipedia.org/wiki/Subcloning) examples for teaching purposes.
-These examples

 Feedback & suggestions are very welcome!
 Please post a message in the [google group](https://groups.google.com/d/forum/pydna) for pydna if you need help or have problems, questions or comments :sos:.